Jon-Becker/research/papers/prediction-market-microstructure/prediction-market-microstructure.md

 ## The Longshot Bias on Kalshi

-First documented by [Griffith (1949)](https://www.jstor.org/stable/1418469) in horse racing, the longshot bias describes the tendency for bettors to overpay for low-probability outcomes.
+First documented by [Griffith (1949)](https://www.jstor.org/stable/1418469) in horse racing and later formalized by [Thaler & Ziemba (1988)](https://www.aeaweb.org/articles?id=10.1257/jep.2.2.161) in their analysis of parimutuel betting markets, the longshot bias describes the tendency for bettors to overpay for low-probability outcomes.
 In efficient markets, a contract priced at $p$ cents should win approximately $p$\% of the time.
 In markets exhibiting longshot bias, low-priced contracts win *less* than their implied probability, while high-priced contracts win *more*.

 The data confirms this pattern on Kalshi.
 Contracts trading at **5 cents** win only <context title="Combined maker+taker win rate at 5¢; n=1,407,530 trades">**4.18%**</context> of the time, implying mispricing of **-16.36%**.
 Conversely, contracts at **95 cents** win <context title="Combined maker+taker win rate at 95¢; n=TODO trades">**95.83%**</context> of the time.
 This pattern is consistent; all contracts priced below 20 cents underperform their odds, while those above 80 cents outperform.